1846 Liberian independence referendum: Other threats to Independence

-Internally, Liberia struggled in establishing society as discrimination occurred between African-American, African tribes, Europeans, and Mulattoes.
+Internally, Liberia struggled in establishing society as discrimination occurred between African-Americans, African tribes, Europeans, and mulattoes.
 Socioeconomic classes divided interests for the development of Liberia.
 Externally, other international powers were looking to take advantage of Liberian resources.
 European diplomats looked to threaten Liberia's sovereignty.
 Establishing a strong tie to the United States proved vital for survival.
 Imperialism threatened to damage internal land claims.
 Establishing colonial authority with the help of the ACS proved vital for Liberia's future.

 Legislative development

 The early legislature struggled to divide itself from the American Colonization society.
-Independence was an after thought as these African-Americans attempted to establish themselves on the Pepper Coast.
-The assistance of the ACS was necessary for the colony continue.
+Independence was an afterthought as these African-Americans attempted to establish themselves on the Pepper Coast.
+The assistance of the ACS was necessary for the colony to continue.
 Early colonies struggled to establish themselves from the indigenous groups.
-Monrovia's development allowed for the legislature and the state to development.
+Monrovia's development allowed for the legislature and the state to develop.
 Demands for independence only grew starting in the late 1830s and early 1840s after industry and prices.
 Starting in 1845, the Liberian colonies recognized that independence from the ACS was necessary to achieve their next step- independence.
-Fever for independence continued to grow as Liberian government wished to ensure freedom for its citizens.
+Fever for independence continued to grow as the Liberian government wished to ensure freedom for its citizens.
 Government meetings in 1846 continued to embrace conversations of independence.

 Results

 Aftermath

 On 26 July 1847, the settlers issued a Declaration of Independence and the better-organized political faction led by Joseph Jenkins Roberts who would go on to become the first President of Liberia won the struggle.
 However, opposition persisted as they rationalized that the ACS had other motives for their land and property.

-A constitution was also promulgated based on the political principles denoted in the United States Constitution; drafts of the document were very similar to the U.S Constitution.
+A constitution was also promulgated based on the political principles denoted in the United States Constitution; drafts of the document were very similar to the U.S. Constitution.
 The new constitution was approved in a referendum in September 1847, held alongside elections were held for president and vice president.
 The new government was not able to broker a deal that included the land claims for the provinces.
 They sent a Declaration of Independence signed by President and Governor, Roberts.